General theory of environment-assisted entanglement distillation: Introduction

+The paper is organized as follows.
 In Section~2 we introduce the necessary notation and definitions.
 In Section~3 we evaluate the one-shot distillable entanglement of a pure bipartite state.
 The one-shot entanglement of assistance is introduced in Section~4 and evaluated in Section~5.
 Section~6 deals with the asymptotic scenario, where some previous results are recovered.
 Finally, Section~7 concludes the paper with a summary and an open question.